 Sandy Point is close to the ferry to St. Martin.
 Sandy Point is a perfect "little beach."
 See the tip of sand in the photo below?
 Land is for sale just past that point.
 The shining sun, the blue sea, and the soft sand, what more could you ask for?...

 It's a long and bumpy road to get to Limestone bay.
 All the twists and turns, and ups and downs, but it's worth the ride.
 Look at that shade of turquoise!
-There is property available here, there is only one thing... you'd need solar power!
-No electricity out here yet.
+I remember the days when there was no electricity on Limestone Bay, and you would have needed solar power.
+Today, there are two big villas on the shores.
+There still may be property available on the beach's Western shores.

 Limestone Bay... a remote beauty